nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/ble_adv.rst

   Make sure that the :c:func:`pm_allow_list_set` function was previously called.
   Then, call the :c:func:`ble_adv_allow_list_reply` function with the output of the :c:func:`pm_allow_list_get` function.
 * If the application does not use :ref:`lib_peer_manager`: call the :c:func:`sd_ble_gap_whitelist_set` function.
 Then, call the :c:func:`ble_adv_allow_list_reply` function.
-  After initialization, call the :c:func:`ble_advertising_start` function to start advertising in the intended mode.
+  After initialization, call the :c:func:`ble_adv_start` function to start advertising in the intended mode.

 The application must reply to the :c:enum:`BLE_ADV_EVT_PEER_ADDR_REQUEST` event by calling the :c:func:`ble_adv_peer_addr_reply` function.